Tawi Atair sinkhole and cave

 Name of the sinkhole in Arabic sounds similar to "well of the birds".
 This name is well suited because there are very many birds living in this sinkhole.

-Such explanation though has led to some discussions: next to the sinkhole is village with the same name – some consider that sinkhole was named after the village.
-Here in turn can be discussed whether the village did not get its name from sinkhole – all over the world settlements get their names from indicative natural landmarks close by.
+Such explanation though has led to some discussions: next to the sinkhole is a village with the same name – some consider that sinkhole was named after the village.
+Here, in turn, can be discussed whether the village did not get its name from sinkhole – all over the world settlements get their names from indicative natural landmarks close by.

-Sinkhole is popular tourist destination with car parking lot and visitor centre next to it.
-Birds add special feel to this unusual place – such amount of singing birds is not usual in Oman.
-Unfortunately the impressive view in most places is blocked by a dense growth of shrubs along the upper rims of the sinkhole.
+Sinkhole is a popular tourist destination with a car parking lot and visitor center next to it.
+Birds add a special feel to this unusual place – such amount of singing birds is not usual in Oman.
+Unfortunately, the impressive view in most places is blocked by a dense growth of shrubs along the upper rims of the sinkhole.

 Cave and unique fish

 At the bottom of sinkhole there is a continuation – cave passage in north-eastern direction.
-This passage is located at groundwater lewel and half-filled with water.
-Passage under the level of water has not been fully explored yet.
+This passage is located at groundwater level and half-filled with water.
+The passage under the level of water has not been fully explored yet.

 In 1980 in the lake of sinkhole there was found a new species of fish.
-This fish was named after one of discoverers, well known researcher of Arabian caves Andy Dunsire: Garra dunsirei Banister, 1987.
+This fish was named after one of the discoverers, well-known researcher of Arabian caves Andy Dunsire: Garra dunsirei Banister, 1987.
 This unique organism lives only in this cave and there are no other freshwater fishes in a 600 km radius.
-Fish has very small eyes, but seems to have weak vision.
-In the total darkness of cave fish uses tentacles and other senses, not vision.
+Fish has very small eyes but seems to have a weak vision.
+In the total darkness of the cave, fish uses tentacles and other senses, not vision.
 It is pale yellow, some 3 – 6 cm long.